MoazIbrahem/pharmacy-management-system/README.md

 ## Notes

 - To update the body of the display screen, modify the screen width and height percentages in `login.py` at lines 23 and 24 according to your screen size.
+- You may have problems with the database file path and image paths.

 ## Usage